 Yes, dear Father, we praise and thank you for Leo and Ingrid and all the saints in that great cloud of witnesses who shout with us: “He is risen indeed!
 Alleluia!
 Grant us Easter joy this day and throughout eternity!
 In Jesus’ name.
 Amen.

-Put nineteen pennies, nickels, or dimes in a bowl or box today to help to buy farm animals to help the global poor to make a sustainable living.
+Put forty-seven pennies, nickels, or dimes in a bowl or box today to help to buy farm animals to help the global poor to make a sustainable living.

 Bring a check with your daily Lenten offerings for the global poor made out to St Matthew’s with “Good Gifts” on the memo line in the amount of $11.77 (pennies); $58.85 (nickels); or $117.70 (dimes).